 – What’s been iZotope’s most commercially successful product thus far, and why?

 Good question.
 Ozone and RX are our flagships, and have been the most successful.
 I think they’re somewhat unique in what they do.
 For Ozone, it’s enabled people to master their music.
 When it came out at first, mastering was a black art, and we tried to educate people about it.

 For RX, it offers high quality processing, but also a user interface that gives people tons of visual feedback and help in getting the best sound possible.
 I think that’s why those products have been so successful.

-You guys have a licensing initiative for your products on your website.
-Can you explain what that’s about and what it entails?
+– You guys have a licensing initiative for your products on your website.
+Can you explain what that’s about?

-We’re always trying to get technology out to people, and sometimes the best way to do that is creating products for sale, and at other times we have to partner with other companies to embed the technology into their products, which we’ve done with Adobe and Sony.
-An example is the video game, Rock Band, from Harmonix.
-We weren’t going to make a competitor for Rockband, as it wouldn’t make any sense.
-So instead, we licensed our technology to Harmonix, and they put it into the game.
+We’re always trying to get technology out to people and sometimes the best way to do that is to partner with companies who can embed our technology into their products, which we’ve done with Adobe and Sony.
+An example is the video game, Rock Band from Harmonix.
+We weren’t going to make a competitor for Rock Band, as it wouldn’t make any sense.
+So instead, we licensed our technology to Harmonix and they put it into the game.
 So if you’re singing, our vocal processing is running on your voice.

-What are are some of the future plans for iZotope?
+– Thanks for chatting with me Mark.
+What are some of the future plans for iZotope?

 We have another product coming out in a couple of months and are working on some major updates for our existing products.
 We’re also hiring a lot of people right now.
 Our new employees are doing very well, and with that growth we’re looking to make a lot more products.